-If you want to order from your coffee shop with confidence and get the right taste experience, it helps to know some terms that maybe aren’t in the average coffee drinker’s vocabulary.
+If you want to order from your coffee shop with confidence and get the right taste experience, it helps to be familiar with terms like these that maybe aren’t in the average coffee drinker’s vocabulary.

 The history of espresso